Oscars audience tops 15 million, exceeding last year

 While that clearly seemed to help, an audience of 15 million is still below the 23.6 million people who watched the Oscars in 2020.
 Until last year, that was the smallest-ever audience for an Oscars ceremony.

-Nielsen did not immediately have more specific viewership numbers for Sunday’s show, but the research company Samba TV said its own study did not indicate that the Smith-Rock incident had a significant affect on the audience size as the ceremony happened.
+Nielsen did not immediately have more specific viewership numbers for Sunday’s show.
+The research company Samba TV said its own statistics indicate some 1.5 million more households watched the Oscars after the Smith-Rock incident than were watching before.

 Viewership for live television events, with the notable exception of NFL football games, has been declining for several years with the advent of streaming and cord-cutting.
 Some Hollywood observers believe that the relatively niche appeal of many films honored by the Oscars has also limited the audience.